ImranHuhn/AzureIntro/README.md

 <h2>Cost Management Section</h2>

-<p><b>Description: </b>The "Cost Management" section in Azure is like having a piggy bank for your online activities.
+<b>Description: </b>The "Cost Management" section in Azure is like having a piggy bank for your online activities.
 It helps you keep track of how much money you're spending on using different services, like video games or apps.
 You can see where your money is going and figure out ways to save by using only what you need.
 It also lets you set limits on how much you can spend, just like how your parents might give you an allowance.
-By understanding your spending habits, you can make smarter choices about what you use and how much it costs.</p>
+By understanding your spending habits, you can make smarter choices about what you use and how much it costs.

-<p><b>Goal: </b> Familiarize ourselves with “Cost management”.  </p>
+<b>Goal: </b> Familiarize ourselves with “Cost management”.

-- <p>How do we navigate to “Cost management”?</p>
+- How do we navigate to “Cost management”?
-- <p>How to identify if we are in “Cost management”?</p>
+- How to identify if we are in “Cost management”?
-- <p>What buttons does “Cost management” contain?</p>
+- What buttons does “Cost management” contain?
-- <p>What sections exist in “Cost management”?</p>
+- What sections exist in “Cost management”?

 ![08_costmanagement](https://github.com/ImranHuhn/AzureIntro/assets/52342912/9a299df7-58a0-4439-8371-d0a607442aa6)